epiclions/react-native-animation-loading-screen/README.md

 [![typings included](https://img.shields.io/badge/typings-included-brightgreen.svg?t=1495378566925)](package.json)
 [![npm](https://img.shields.io/npm/l/express.svg)](https://www.npmjs.com/package/react-native-animation-loading-screen)

-An animation for loading screen in React Native apps
+An animation for loading screen in React Native apps.

+# THIS PACKAGE IS NOT WORKING NOW.
+# THIS PACKAGE IS NOT WORKING NOW.
+# THIS PACKAGE IS NOT WORKING NOW.
+# THIS PACKAGE IS NOT WORKING NOW.

 ## Status